sanjaypoyzer/causehub/README.md

 #CauseHub.

-##"An open source toolkit for gathering around a cause."
+##"A decentralised, open source toolkit for people to gather around a common cause."

 Initially created and conceived at #Hack4Good London in October 2013, CauseHub is evolving into a toolkit for people to fight causes with the help of relevant data.